Marian-Vittek/raspilot/README.md

 Linux is not a real-time operating system, and precise timing can be a problem.

 However, none of these points outweigh the advantages we have gained.
-Booting and shutting down may be annoying, but we are professional developers and we are used to it.
-Our experiments show that Linux user space processes can be perfectly timed with a resolution better than 1ms.
-This is largely sufficient for the autopilot, where the main loop is executed every 10ms.
-Things that require better timing (such as the dshot protocol) are implemented using busy wait loops.

-On the other hand, the Raspberry Pi offers plenty of processing power and a standard development and debugging environment.
+Raspberry Pi offers plenty of processing power and a standard development and debugging environment.
 Connected via wifi we can edit, compile, run and debug the code directly on the drone.
 No need to flash the firmware every time we change the code.
-We can fly with new versions of our software over and over again without physically touching the drone.
+We can fly with new versions of our software again and again without physically touching the drone.
 Linux provides a file system with buffered I/O, allowing us to store and edit our configurations, logs, videos, etc.

+Though booting and shutting down may be annoying we are professional developers and we are used to it.
+Also, our experiments show that Linux user space processes can be perfectly timed with a resolution better than 1ms.
+This is largely sufficient for the autopilot, where the main loop is executed every 10ms.
+Things that require better timing (such as the dshot protocol) are implemented using busy wait loops.